socnetv/app/docs/roadmaps/roadmap_ws5_matrices_modernization.md

 ## Status

 🚧 In progress.
-A1, A2.0, A2 (APSP storage migration), and A3 (contiguous storage) done.
-A7 scoped,
+A1, A2.0, A2 (APSP storage migration), A3 (contiguous storage), and A5
-moved to WS6, and done there (WS6.7).
-A4's inventory corrected.
-A5/A6 ready to implement directly.
+(cancellation-aware algebra kernels) done.
+A7 scoped, moved to WS6, and done there (WS6.7).
+A4's inventory corrected, ready to implement.
+A6 ready to implement.
+Neither started yet.
-None of A4–A6 started yet.

 ## Current Reality